Nissan CVT Transmission Pan Bolt Torque: Proper Torque Spec

 Covering Proper Nissan CVT Transmission Pan Bolt Torque And Steps You Should Take

-Consult service manual
+Consult a service manual

 Careful of overtightening